FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/cli.md

 ## Linter

-The FIDL linter is a command line program that processes one or more FIDL files, and prints warnings about content that compiles (technically valid FIDL), but appears to violate rules from the [FIDL Style Rubric][fidl-style].
+The FIDL linter is a command line program that processes one or more FIDL files, and issues warnings about content that compiles (technically valid FIDL), but appears to violate rules from the [FIDL Style Guide][fidl-style] or [FIDL API Rubric][fidl-rubric].
+It enforces stylistic conventions and, when possible, mechanically-detectable rubric guidelines.

-Readability is important, and style is a component of that, but the FIDL Rubric also defines rules that help ensure the FIDL API does not include things that are known to hamper cross-language portability.
+Readability is important, and style is a component of that.
+In addition, following these guides helps ensure cross-language portability for the FIDL API.

 ### Use `fx lint`